W23-ACL-Team02/el7a2ni-app/src/routes/readme-mohamed-ihab.md

 * User in the token must be of type doctor.

 ### GET /clinic/private/patient/PatientRequestFollowUp
-Request a follow-up to a previous appointment for yourself or a family member.
+using the data entered by the user to request a follow up for themselves or a family member

 **Body:**
-* apptID: ID of the previous appointment.
+* getting the previous appointment using the previous appointment ID.
 * apptDate: Date for the follow-up appointment.
 * duration: Duration of the follow-up appointment in minutes.